cs41ao/cs41ao/README.md

 Hi there, I'm <a href="https://linktr.ee/aopong" target="_blank" rel="noreferrer">Akua</a> 👋
 </h3>

 I am Senior Analyst within Service Management.
 I am currently working in the Financial Industry.
-As a Senior IT professional, I am looking to become a Technical Project Manager with an interest in Accessibility and Sustainability.
+As a Senior IT professional, I am looking to become a Technical Project Manager.
 I enjoying mentoring, volunteering and using tech for good to drive change.
 I love reading about how we can use Responsible AI, assistive technology and cloud solutions to build innovative solutions.

 👩‍💼 Pronouns: She/Her